The Blueprints of Intelligence: A Functional-Topological Foundation for Perception and Representation: Discussion

 \subsection{Self-supervised emergence of perceptual structure}

-A key implication of the geometric framework is that perception becomes naturally self-supervised when explicit physical equations are unavailable.
-The perceptual manifold $\mathcal{M}$ and its radius $r$ need not be specified a priori: they emerge directly from the stream of observations as sampling becomes dense in the state–condition space.
-This provides a rigorous mathematical foundation for self-supervised representation learning in real-world systems.
+A central implication of the framework is that perceptual structure can emerge in a self-supervised manner when explicit physical equations are unavailable.
+The perceptual manifold $\mathcal{M}$ and its radius $r$ need not be specified a priori: they are discovered progressively from the stream of observations by tracking the evolution of the empirical radius $\hat r_n$ and related geometric quantities.
+When $\hat r_n$ (and the internal Hausdorff distance $d_H(X_n,X_{n/2})$) enters a stable plateau, the observer has effectively explored the admissible variability of the process.

-In this sense, deterministic physical processes inherently induce self-supervised learning: the observer discovers the boundaries of the perceptual class by interacting with the system, accumulating realizations, and identifying the saturation point at which the perceptual radius stabilizes.
-This is consistent with the behavior observed in our three domains, where the empirical radius converges even when the underlying physics is unknown (battery discharge, ECG) or only partially specified (point machines).
+In this sense, deterministic physical systems inherently support self-supervised learning: by repeatedly observing the same process under varying conditions, an agent can infer the boundaries of the corresponding perceptual class without labels, external supervision, or a parametric model.
+Our experiments in the five physical domains demonstrate this behaviour in practice, and the preliminary geometric analysis of MNIST and spoken-digit manifolds in Section~\ref{sec:results-mnist-spoken} suggests that an analogous mechanism may operate in standard perceptual datasets as well.